Frequently Asked Questions: Summer for Undergraduates Program

 Are admissions done on a rolling basis, and when will I be notified that I have been accepted into the program?

 We do not admit on a rolling basis.
 All admissions decisions will be made at the same time.
-Generally, we begin reviewing applications toward the end of March, and will inform applicants of our decisions by mid-April.
+Generally, we begin reviewing applications toward the end of March, and will inform applicants of our decisions by the end of April.

 Can I continue to work and/or take classes while participating in the summer program?